openrepair/data/README.md

 # Open Repair Data

-Compiled and published datasets from the [Open Repair Alliance](https://openrepair.org/)
+Compiled and published datasets of repair data from the [Open Repair Alliance](https://openrepair.org/).